Ironclad warship: Development of naval guns

 Breech-loading guns seemed to offer important advantages.
 A breech-loader could be reloaded without moving the gun, a lengthy process particularly if the gun then needed to be re-aimed.
 Warrior's Armstrong guns also had the virtue of being lighter than an equivalent smoothbore and, because of their rifling, more accurate.
 Nonetheless, the design was rejected because of problems which plagued breech-loaders for decades.

 The weakness of the breech-loader was the obvious problem of sealing the breech.
 All guns are powered by the explosive conversion of a solid propellant into gas.
 This explosion propels the shot or shell out of the front of the gun, but also imposes great stresses on the gun-barrel.
 If the breech—which experiences some of the greatest forces in the gun—is not entirely secure, then there is a risk that either gas will discharge through the breech or that the breech will break.
 This in turn reduces the muzzle velocity of the weapon and can also endanger the gun crew.
 Warrior's Armstrong guns suffered from both problems; the shells were unable to penetrate the 4.5 in armor of Gloire, while sometimes the screw which closed the breech flew backwards out of the gun on firing.
 Similar problems were experienced with the breech-loading guns which became standard in the French and German navies.

 These problems influenced the British to equip ships with muzzle-loading weapons of increasing power until the 1880s.
 After a brief introduction of the 100-pounder or 9.2 in smoothbore Somerset Gun, which weighed 6.5 LT, the Admiralty introduced 7-inch (178 mm) rifled guns, weighing 7 LT.
-These were followed by a series of increasingly mammoth weapons—guns weighing 12 LT, 18 LT, 25 LT, 38 LT and finally 81 LT, with calibre increasing from 8 inches (203 mm) to 16 inches (406 mm).
+These were followed by a series of increasingly mammoth weapons—guns weighing 12 LT, 18 LT, 25 LT, 38 LT and finally 81 LT, with caliber increasing from 8 inches (203 mm) to 16 inches (406 mm).

-The decision to retain muzzle-loaders until the 1880s has been criticised by historians.
+The decision to retain muzzle-loaders until the 1880s has been criticized by historians.
 However, at least until the late 1870s, the British muzzle-loaders had superior performance in terms of both range and rate of fire than the French and Prussian breech-loaders, which suffered from the same problems as the first Armstrong guns.